 *WARNING*: MAJOR SPOILERS AHEAD.
 If you DO NOT want to be spoiled, please DO NOT read.
 You have been warned.

 Though Ren Mei had remembered that little bit of conversation between her and Wen Zi last night yet she was still too groggy and unstable to think of it.
 She was still quite disorientated as she walked out of her room.
 Long Tai was seen standing outside and she ended up bumping into him–literally.
 And perhaps that little bump had awakened her since she immediately asked him if he and Wen Zi came to her room last night.
 His answer?
-Of course he denied it.
+Of course, he denied it.
 Yet she insisted that she remembered it and Wen Zi was acting weird, saying that he wasn’t Long Tian He.
 He blamed it on her having a weird dream, lol.

 But before they could go on further, Ah Pan Jie came yelling about Wen Zi.
 Wen Zi wanted to leave all of a sudden (according to Ah Pan Jie).
 Ren Mei wondered if she’d said something last night in her drunken state that had offended Wen Zi.
 Yet Ah Pan Jie reassured her that she didn’t say anything, and Ah Pan Jie turned to blame herself for her culinary skills that had caused Wen Zi to be unsatisfied with it.

 While they were still figuring out the reason why with Wen Zi’s abrupt departure, Ren Hu was seen approaching her somewhere around town.
 It was definitely his chance to move in on her.
 He asked her why she was standing there, crying alone.
 However, she said that she wasn’t crying.
-He made some joke, but wasn’t met with kind words.
+He made some joke but wasn’t met with kind words.
 Instead, she said she was so unlucky, always running into him wherever she went.
 He went with his original answer, that they were fated.
 Yet he also stated that the place wasn’t big anyway so they would run into one another anyway.
 She quickly returned to the topic of him using those underhanded methods to get what he wanted, knowing the place wasn’t that big–and words would travel.
-Yet he dismissed those so-called ‘rumors’ again, and asked her where she was going, considering how she didn’t have her passports.
+Yet he dismissed those so-called ‘rumors’ again and asked her where she was going, considering how she didn’t have her passports.
 That was his mistake since Wen Zi asked him how would he know.
 (YUP, good one.)
 He was sure cunning though, not losing a beat, stating that they did bump into each other that one time in front of the police station.
 He then moved onto wanting her to give the Zhao family’s resort another chance, and that they won’t let her down.
 While she was thinking it over, Long Tai was seen riding on his motorcycle, looking for her.
-Though Long Tai was worried of Ren Hu’s intention at first.
+Though Long Tai was worried about Ren Hu’s intention at first.
 But after having followed her to the Zhao family’s resort and seeing she was treated nicely as one of the guests, he was reassured and realized perhaps it was better for her to wander around outside, calming herself down instead of staying at the Long resident.

 Ren Hu was really working his ‘charm’ (or so he thought he had).
 He took Wen Zi to her new room with a nice view and told her to stay as long as she wanted.
 She reminded him that she didn’t have money at the time, but she would contact her father to send money over for her.
 He told her not to worry about it.
 That got her puzzled all right.
 She stated that they weren’t familiar with one another so she had no idea why he was treating her so nice.
 He rattled out some excuse about her being a foreign guest, etc. Then when he was outside alone in the hallway, he said that there was no girl in this world that he couldn’t pursue.
 (Oh really?
 Now surely they’re a good match, considering how she said Long was hers and this dude here is treating girls like some prey that was to be hunted.)